Mental Health Therapy in Alabama

 Stephanie Dates is a Clinical Social Worker/therapist, providing both online and in-person sessions.
 Services include therapy for adults (18+).
 They accept Venmo and Zelle.
 Get in touch to see how therapy can fit your goals and schedule.

-Amy Davis is a Counselor, providing in-person sessions.
-Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
-Amy is in-network with insurance providers including All Kids, BlueCross BlueShield, and Medicaid.
-They accept American Express, Cash, and Check.
+James Waites is a Clinical Social Worker/therapist, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+James has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, Intersex People, Lesbians, Nonbinary People, Racial Justice Advocates, Sex Workers, and Transgender People.
+James is in-network with insurance providers including BlueCross BlueShield and New Directions.
+They accept Cash, Check, and Mastercard, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

-McKenzie Wright is a Counselor, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18) and adults (18+).
-McKenzie has experience working with Bisexual People, Gay People, and Lesbians.
-They accept American Express, Cash, and Check, and may offer sliding scale payment options to help with the cost of treatment.
+Shelly Mitchell is a Licensed Professional Counselor, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Shelly has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, Intersex People, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, Single Mothers, and Transgender People.
+Shelly is in-network with insurance providers including Aetna, All Kids, and Behavioral Health Systems.
+They accept American Express, Cash, and Check.
 Get in touch to see how therapy can fit your goals and schedule.

 Marlene Kay Carver